ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 `GET https://tracker.ibexa.co/api/[customerid]/triggeropened/[userid]?triggername=<action_trigger_reference_code>`

-The embedded parameters have the same meaning as for a Click event.
+The embedded parameters have the same meaning as for the Click event.

 The request parameter is: